First up you've got different computer retailers saying that each of their products is the 'best for trading'.

-We don't try and force the most expensive options on you and often talk customers out of certain upgrades, for example very few people actually need 64GB of RAM, 32GB or even 16GB is often more than enough for the vast majority of scenarios.
+We don't try and force the most expensive options on you and often talk customers out of certain upgrades, for example very few people actually need 128GB or 64GB of RAM, 32GB or even 16GB is often more than enough for the vast majority of scenarios.

-Likewise, I've lost count of the number of times I've talked someone out of buying an i9 processor, instead proposing a setup that works out hundreds of pounds cheaper and will actually offer faster performance for their trading needs.
+Likewise, I've lost count of the number of times I've talked someone out of buying an i9 processor, instead proposing a setup that works out hundreds of pounds cheaper and will offer exactly the same performance for their trading workload.

 Easy to understand customisation options that let you see the impact each will make to your systems performance without requiring you to become a computer expert.